 Continuing Education Opportunities for Counselors in Ohio

-- Ohio Counseling Association: The OCA assists licensed counselors, counseling educators, supervisors, and clients throughout the state of Ohio.
-OCA membership includes access to CE opportunities, a statewide professional network, and professional support.
-The OCA offers in-person and distance learning courses for professionals; these classes meet continuing education guidelines established by the National Board for Certified Counselors (NBCC).
+- Ohio Counseling Association OCA assists licensed counselors, counseling educators, supervisors, and clients throughout the state of Ohio.
+OCA membership includes access to continuing education opportunities, a statewide professional network, and professional support.
+OCA offers in-person and distance learning courses for professionals; these classes meet continuing education guidelines established by the National Board for Certified Counselors (NBCC).

-- Counseling, Administration, Supervision, and Adult Learning: Cleveland State University offers CE for professionals in the mental health field.
-CSU’s training is approved by the NBCC and is offered in half-day and full-day workshops.
-These courses are offered at the downtown campus, and the West Center campus.
-There is a variety of classes, and students should review class offerings ahead of time.
+- Counseling, Administration, Supervision, and Adult Learning Cleveland State University offers continuing education opportunities to professionals in the mental health field.
+Training is approved by NBCC and is offered through half-day and full-day workshops.
+CSU delivers courses at its downtown and West Center campuses.

-- Ohio School Counselor Association: The OSCA provides support for professional school counselors in Ohio.
-Members have access to professional development, leadership training, and a statewide network.
+- Ohio School Counselor Association OSCA provides support for professional school counselors in Ohio.
+Members can access professional development opportunities, leadership training, and a statewide network.

-- American College Counseling Association: This organization is for professionals who work or plan to work in higher education.
-Members have access to a global network, CE opportunities, and grants.
+- American College Counseling Association This organization serves professionals who work or plan to work in higher education.
+Members receive access to a global network, continuing education opportunities, and grants.

-- American Counseling Association: The ACA is one of the largest professional counselor organizations.
+- American Counseling Association ACA is one of the largest professional counselor organizations.
 Members can take advantage of insurance options, continuing education opportunities, and access to special offers from partner organizations.

-- American Mental Health Counselors Association: AMHCA offers opportunities for collaboration, education, and leadership among mental health professionals.
-AMHCA offers both student and practitioner memberships.
-Practitioners have access to liability insurance, while students can receive advanced training.
+- American Mental Health Counselors Association AMHCA offers opportunities for collaboration, education, and leadership.
+AMHCA also offers both student and practitioner memberships.
+Practitioners can access liability insurance, while students can receive advanced training.

-- American Association for Marriage and Family Therapy: AAMFT offers resources for professionals specializing in marriage and family therapy.
-Members can network with other professionals, and have access to CE opportunities and cutting-edge information regarding the marriage and family field.
+- American Association for Marriage and Family Therapy AAMFT offers resources for professionals specializing in marriage and family therapy.
+Members can network with other professionals, access continuing education opportunities, and stay up to date in the field.

-- Society of Counseling Psychology: SCP is also known as Division 17 of the American Psychological Association.
-Its goal is to facilitate personal and interpersonal functions in people’s lives at any age.
-Students can apply to the Barbara A. Kirk Award and Donald E. Super Fellowship.
+- Society of Counseling Psychology SCP -- also known as Division 17 of the American Psychological Association -- delivers training and education to students, counseling professionals, and counseling affiliates.
+Students can apply for the Barbara A. Kirk Award and Donald E. Super Fellowship.

-- American School Counselor Association: ASCA members have access to multiple scholarships for professionals pursuing higher education to work in school counseling.
-The ASCA also provides current professionals with resources and professional development.
+- American School Counselor Association ASCA members receive access to multiple scholarships that target individuals aspiring to work in school counseling.
+The association also provides current professionals with resources and professional development opportunities.

-- Counseling Academic & Professional Honor Society International -- Chi Sigma Iota: This national honor society supports both professional and academic excellence in counseling.
-Its mission is to promote scholarship and support research and innovation in the counseling field.
+- Counseling Academic & Professional Honor Society International - Chi Sigma Iota This national honor society supports both professional and academic excellence in counseling.
+The society promotes scholarship and supports research and innovation in the counseling field.
 Students can use this site to access scholarships and fellowships to help fund their education.